jeremyleonardo/insightface-api/README.md

 ## Instructions

-1. Create your own .env using example.env
+1. Create your own .env using .env.example
 2. Replace placeholder ``DATABASE_URL`` with your postgresql database url

 ## Starting